luca-office/luca-office/README.md

 **Prerequisites:**

 - sbt, yarn on your machine
-- postgres running with databases named 'luca' and 'luca-test' (for postgres version see deployment/base/postgres)
+- PostgreSQL (version 13.2) running with databases named 'luca' and 'luca-test'

 To setup your local dev environment, navigate to the backend folder and start the backend with `sbt run`.